Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_cohesity_netbackup/guide.en-gb.md

 - Use the storage unit directly in your backup jobs,
 - Or use it as a secondary target via a Storage Lifecycle Policy (SLP).

-16. Modify your backup policies accordingly to integrate OVHcloud storage.
+16. Modify your backup policies accordingly to integrate OVHcloud Object Storage.

 ![storage lifecycle policy](images/storage_lifecycle_policy.png){.thumbnail}
 ![create storage lifecycle policy](images/create_storage_lifecycle_policy.png){.thumbnail}